miriamkw/GluPredKit/README.md

 ### Parsing Data

+> **Synthetic Data:** If you want to test the software with a synthetic dataset, you can skip to the next step.

 **Description**: Parse data from a chosen source and store it as CSV in `data/raw` using the selected parser.
-If you have an existing dataset, you can store it in `data/raw`, skip this step and go directly to preprocessing.
-If you provide your own dataset, make sure that the dataset and all datatypes are resampled into 5-minute intervals.
+If you provide your own dataset, store it in `data/raw`, and make sure that the dataset adheres to the format defined in the output format of [Parsers](#parsers).

 ```
 glupredkit parse --parser [tidepool|nightscout|apple_health|ohio_t1dm] [--username USERNAME] [--password PASSWORD] [--file-path FILE_PATH] [--start-date START_DATE] [--end-date END_DATE] [--test-size TEST_SIZE]